mswertz/molgenis-emx2-ui/README.md

 npm install
 ```

-### Start styleguidist to view docs and test components
+### Start styleguide to view docs and test components
 ```
 npm run styleguide
 ```

-### Compiles styleguide into folder storybook-static (deprecated)
+### Compiles styleguide into folder 'styleguide'
 ```
-npm run storybook:build
+npm run styleguide:build
 ```

-# Below not needed, really, for now.
+# Below not needed, really.
+Storybook will be removed but now stays for demo purposes.
+Todo:
+*  create a proper distribution of the library part for reuse.
+*  deploy styleguide somewhere for demo (github pages maybe?)

 ### Compiles and hot-reloads for development